openvinotoolkit/training_extensions/README.md

 # Documentation

-Refer to our documentation(will be released soon) to read about explanation of the algorithms, additional features and also look into our dedicated tutorials covering all the functionality
+Refer to our [documentation](https://openvinotoolkit.github.io/training_extensions/guide/get_started/introduction.html) to read about explanation of the algorithms, additional features and also look into our dedicated tutorials covering all the functionality

 ---